 At DJT, Daniel has directed Bunnicula, The Adventures of Aesop, Alice in Wonderland, the 30-hour Play Project: All I Really Need to Know I Learned by Being in a Bad Play, and most recently The Velveteen Rabbit.
 He has designed (lights, sound, scenic, tech director, etc.) on over 20 shows at DJT and other shows in the community.
 He has collaborated with local authors to bring all new, original plays to the DJT Mainstage.

 Daniel directed Hamlet at the Antioch Classical Theatre Company, just outside San Francisco.
 He has directed multiple productions for the Curtainbox Theatre Company (Davenport, Iowa) including Three Viewings and Danny and the Deep Blue Sea.
 He also was seen onstage in Glengarry Glen Ross.
 Daniel directed Jack Frost Saves Christmas at the Circa '21 Dinner Playhouse.
 He also directed the world-premiere of the children's musical Dakota Jones and the Search for Atlantis for the St. Ambrose University Theatre Department.
 Daniel has designed and directed for the QC Theatre Workshop in Davenport, where his most recent directing credits include Private Eyes and the world premiere of Aaron Randolph III's A Green River.
 He has also been involved with collaborating with a wide array of local organizations to help bring arts to kids.

 Daniel is currently the Artistic Director of Davenport Junior Theatre and the Performing Arts Supervisor for Davenport Parks and Recreation.
 Daniel also loves finding time as an instructor whenever he can.
 However, with a growing Junior Theatre program those opportunities have been few and far between, which is a good thing!
-He lives in Davenport with his lovely wife and awesome son.
+He lives in Davenport with his amazingly talented wife and two beautiful boys.